--smp [enable|auto|disable] -smp enable and -smp starts the Erlang runtime system with SMP support enabled.
+- -smp [enable|auto|disable] -smp enable and -smp starts the Erlang runtime system with SMP support enabled.
 This may fail if no runtime system with SMP support is available. -smp auto starts the Erlang runtime system with SMP support enabled if it is available and more than one logical processor are detected. -smp disable starts a runtime system without SMP support.
-This is currently the default behavior. -smp auto will probably be the default behavior some time in the future.

-NOTE: The runtime system with SMP support will not be available on all supported platforms.
-See also the +S [page 66] flag.

--version (emulator flag) Makes the emulator print out its version number.
-The same as er1 +V.
+By default -smp auto will be used unless a conflicting parameter has been passed, then -smp disable will be used.
+Currently only the -hybrid parameter conflicts with -smp auto. - NOTE: The runtime system with SMP support will not be available on all supported platforms.
+See also the +S [page 84] flag. - -version(emulator flag) Makes the emulator print out its version number.
+The same as erl +V.